akullpp/fastapi-template/README.md

 For each router, add an `http` file which contains at least one happy path request for each endpoint.

+### Responses

+Don't use `fastapi.responses.*`, e.g. `JSONResponse` or `Response`.

+The CORS middleware won't be applied and the correct headers won't be set resulting in the response not to be readable in the frontend.

+Use `app.response.JsonResponse`.

 ### Exceptions

 There's only one type of exception you should raise, `CustomError` and it **must** look like this: